Heirlooms Film: Breaking the Silence

-In 2010, at just 22 years old, Londoner Will Castle lost his father, Paul, to suicide.
+Heirlooms is a short film breaking the silence around suicide bereavement, telling the story of the legacy a father's death by suicide leaves for the family who carry it.
+Its origin is personal: in 2010, at just 22 years old, Londoner Will Castle lost his father, Paul, to suicide.
 The aftermath was a blur of grief, financial chaos, and a crushing silence.
 For years, Will buried the pain, trying to move on.
 But grief doesn't vanish, it waits.

 But Will wanted to do more than raise money.
 He wanted to change the conversation around suicide bereavement.
 So he turned to film.